What is spinal cord injury?

 - Neurological examinations

 - CT scan or MRI of the spine

 How is a spinal cord injury treated?

 A spinal cord injury requires immediate treatment to avoid long-term effects.
-Corticosteroid drugs such as dexamethasone or methylprednisolone are used to reduce swelling.
-In some cases, surgery might be recommended.
+In some cases, surgery might be recommended to stabilize the bones of the spine, but surgery does not necessarily reduce or repair nervous system injury.
 Bed rest might be needed in order for the spine to heal.
 After acute spinal cord injuries occur, physical therapy, occupational therapy, and other rehabilitation interventions sometimes are required.
 Currently, there is no cure for spinal cord injury; however, researchers continue to work on advances, many of which have resulted in a decrease in damage at the time of the injury.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 6/5/2017...#12098